Azure/azure-sdk-for-js/documentation/writing_tests.md

 ### Recorder

-The Azure SDK for JavaScript and TypeScript uses a custom utility to record tests that hit the live endpoints, so that these tests can be executed almost instantly, against these recordings, instead of hitting the live services.
+The Azure SDK for JavaScript and TypeScript uses a custom utility to record tests that hit the live endpoints, so that these tests can be executed almost instantly against these recordings instead of hitting the live services.
 This tool is called [@azure/test-utils-recorder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/test-utils/recorder).
 It's an unpublished package that can be added using rush, as follows:

 ```
 rush add --dev -p @azure/test-utils-recorder